 July 2019: This quality standard was updated to ensure that it remains current.
-It will be reviewed again when the NICE guideline on shared decision making is published in 2021.
 Statements from the 2012 version have been retained with amendments or merged with statements covering similar topics.

 Statements that remain unchanged, or that have had minor wording changes for house style and clarity, are marked [2012].
 Statements that have been merged are marked [2012, updated 2019].
 The following list explains how the 2012 statements have been updated: